saturnlighting/literature-review/README.md

 5) lighting.
 Some papers focused on more than one of these themes.
 The main themes of focus were proper lighting for active travel, followed by collisions and lighting, and behaviour and lighting.
-One forth of the papers were reviews, the rest were empirical studies (Figure 2).
+One forth of the papers were reviews, the rest were empirical studies.

 The findings organized by these themes are shown below.